The AAVMC has been bringing thought leaders together to network and inspire each other since its inception.

 The AAVMC’s annual conference is considered one of the leading professional development events in international academic veterinary medicine.
 Hundreds of educators and other leaders from the veterinary medical profession gather every year for a three day-symposium that features respected thought-leaders from around the world, explores issues and opportunities, shares best practices, and focuses on diversity, equity and inclusion.
 The conference also features the AAVMC’s annual Advocacy Day on Capitol Hill.

 The 2022 conference will take place March 3-5, 2022 at the Watergate Hotel in Washington, DC.
-Registration will be available on October 1, 2021.
+Registration is now open!
+Click below for more details.

 Dean’s Leadership Conference